multi-build/multibuild/README.rst

 using https://anaconda.org/scipy-wheels-nightly/ for weekly uploads and https://anaconda.org/multibuild-wheels-staging for staging wheels to PyPI.

-Another option is to use Github for staging --- as do Cython for Travis-CI and for Appveyor.
-Here is the numpy code (for running on Travis-CI) to upload to Anaconda https://github.com/MacPython/numpy-wheels/blob/master/.travis.yml#L99
+Another option is to use GitHub for staging --- as do Cython for Travis CI and for AppVeyor.
+Here is the NumPy code (for running on Travis CI) to upload to Anaconda https://github.com/MacPython/numpy-wheels/blob/master/.travis.yml#L99

-For projects housed under the MacPython Github organization, you have access to Anaconda upload tokens via the "Organization Secrets" https://github.com/MacPython/numexpr-wheels/settings/secrets .
-You can use these to move to github actions (they provide x86 machines for Windows, Linux and Mac).
+For projects housed under the MacPython GitHub organization, you have access to Anaconda upload tokens via the "Organization Secrets" https://github.com/MacPython/numexpr-wheels/settings/secrets .
+You can use these to move to GitHub Actions (they provide x86 machines for Windows, Linux and Mac).
 Otherwise we (please raise an issue here) will need to negotiate getting you tokens.